Table of contents

 You may use the tool Prokka to annotate the assembly.
-It is installed in the VM.
+It is installed on your Instance.
 In case you wish to install Prokka on another machine later, there are instructions are the end of this document.
 To run Prokka, just type in the same folder as your assembly: [box]prokka assembly_file[/box]

 Note: if your prokka command fails, try running this command first: [box]export LC_ALL=C[/box]

 Note: Prokka will produce an error message if your header line is greater than 20 characters long

 “Contig ID must <= 20 chars long: scaffold1scaffold1NODE_1_length_1420_cov_33.173943”

 To overcome this, use this short bash script (!!do not copy and paste!!, write it out! because double quotes do not print well):

 - How many annotated proteins were predicted by Prokka? (hint: it is the number of entries in the output .faa file)